cholesoledad/cholesoledad.github.io/Github_First_Timmer.md

 ## Github First Timmer

-First of all do not be scared or nervous.
-I was because all of my knowledge is from the textbook/lab that have been given to me from the Professor's.

-Setting up personal site for Github using https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

-With the above link I had several questions because I made mistakes:

-For instance I copied and pasted into the web browser and not into the terminal.
-So pay attention to wording and which apps are needed to complete the assignment.

-Now that I realized I needed the Terminal app, I had to be reminded on how to input wording and not use \$ and to copy and paste because if you type in an error can occur.
-Remember that \$ is input and the \> is the output.
-When copying and pasting don't include \$.

-To copy and paste into a terminal you can use ctrl shift C or ctrl shift v or shift insert.
+Don't Be Scared!
+I was nervous when I first started setting up my GitHub account, but it's actually quite straightforward.
+The key is to pay attention and follow the instructions carefully.

+Generate an SSH Key
+To start, you'll need to generate a new SSH key using this link: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

+Don't copy and paste into your web browser - instead, open the Terminal app (it looks like a black screen with a prompt) and follow the instructions.

+Important Tip:
+When you're typing in the Terminal, remember that \$ is just the prompt, not part of the command.
+So don't include it when copying and pasting!

+To copy and paste into the Terminal, use Ctrl + Shift + C (or Ctrl + Shift + V or Shift + Insert) to select the text, then right-click and choose "Copy" or press Ctrl + C. When you want to paste, use Ctrl + Shift + V (or Shift + Insert).

+Add Your SSH Key to the SSH Agent
-As your adding your SSH key to the ssh-agent just know that every time you input Agent pid changes numbers.
-Seems to be normal.
+As you add your SSH key to the agent, don't worry if the "Agent PID" changes - it's normal!

-Now when you get to the passphrase, you can just press enter, there is no need to enter a passphrase.
-Chuck was like enter enter enter which is very helpful but you can if you'd like.
-For me the less I have to type the better.
-When someone is watching you like Andrew is me because I am learning, you make mistakes because your nervous.
-So the less I have to enter the better.
+When you get to the passphrase prompt, you can just press Enter.
+There's no need to enter a passphrase - unless you want to, of course!
+For me, the less I have to type, the better.

-Adding a new SSH key to your account was a little tricky and Andrew was awesome to help out.

-Copy the SSH public key to your clipboard.

-Then copy and past the cat and your key will displayed.

-copy from where the code starts with ssh.

-Then you go into github and add your key to github by clicking

-Linux Vs. Windows 10
+Add Your SSH Key to GitHub
+To add your SSH key to GitHub, copy and paste the public key into your clipboard (using Ctrl + Shift + C or similar).
+Then, open GitHub and click on the "Add a new SSH key" button.

+Copy the code starting from "ssh-rsa..." and paste it into the "Key" field in GitHub.
+That's it!

+Remember, setting up your GitHub account is just like solving a puzzle - take your time, follow the instructions carefully, and don't be afraid to ask for help if you need it.